-Oil prices hold ground, but set for 4 percent weekly fall
+Oil prices rise, but still set for weekly fall amid equities rout

-TOKYO (Reuters) - Oil prices steadied on Friday after a market rout driven by sharp falls in equity markets and indications that supply concerns have been overblown, but were still on track for a fall or more than 4 percent for the week.
+TOKYO (Reuters) - Oil prices rose on Friday slightly reversing two days of declines in the previous sessions driven by sharp falls in equity markets and indications that supply concerns have been overblown, but were still on track for a weekly fall.

-U.S. West Texas Intermediate (WTI) crude CLc1 futures were up 11 cents at $71.08 a barrel, after falling 3 percent in the previous session to the lowest since Sept.
-21.
+U.S. West Texas Intermediate (WTI) crude CLc1 futures were up 26 cents, or 0.4 percent, at $71.23 a barrel, after falling 3 percent in the previous session to the lowest since Sept.
+21. WTI is on track for a 4.2 percent decline this week, also the first weekly drop in five.

 Wall Street extended its slide into a sixth session and a global equity index fell to a 1-year low on Thursday as investors feared an escalating U.S. trade war with China and risks from a recent climb in interest rates.